fabianp/mash_2016_sklearn_intro/README.md

 Note also that some of the code in these notebooks will not work outside the directory structure of this tutorial, so it is important to clone the full repository if possible.

+## Other resources

+See also the excellent [scikit-learn tutorial](https://github.com/jakevdp/sklearn_tutorial) by Jake Vanderplas.